-The Department of Veterans Affairs (VA) has a duty to help veterans obtain records to support their applications for disability benefits, but a veteran may also wish to obtain these records on their own behalf.
-For example, veterans who are submitting fast track claims should submit the required records along with their application, or as soon as possible after submitting the application.
-This will ensure a faster decision from the VA on the claim.
-Or, a veteran may want to obtain these records to support a request for a military records correction or discharge upgrade.
+Veterans may have reasons why they want to request VA medical records on their own, even though the Department of Veterans Affairs (VA) has a duty to help veterans obtain military medical records to support their applications for disability benefits.
+For example, veterans submitting fast-track claims should try to submit their VA records along with their application or as soon as possible after submitting their application.
+Or, veterans may also want to obtain medical records to support their request for a military records correction or discharge upgrade.

 National Personnel Records Center